 Applications with a primary focus on cellular or molecular mechanisms of addiction, psychoactive or psychotherapeutic agents and positively or negatively motivated behaviors, may be reviewed in Molecular Cellular Neuropharmacology (MCNP), in particular when behavioral analyses are limited.

-Studies focused on the neuroendocrine or neuroimmune regulation of ingestive behavior (rather than motivational aspects) may be reviewed in Behavioral Neuroendocrinology, Neuroimmunology, Rhythms, and Sleep [BNRS].
+Studies focused on neural regulation (rather than motivational aspects) of ingestive behavior are reviewed in Neuroscience of Interoception and Chemosensation (NIC), and if focused on the neuroendocrine regulation of ingestive behavior, they may be reviewed in Behavioral Neuroendocrinology, Neuroimmunology, Rhythms, and Sleep [BNRS].

 Neurotoxicology and Alcohol (NAL) study section reviews applications focused on the negative consequences of alcohol exposure throughout development and in adulthood, whereas applications in NMB are examining motivational aspects of alcohol addiction.